Olbrien/42-ft_server/README.md

 	ADD https://nginx.org/download/${FILENAME}.${EXTENSION} .

-O ADD downloads the file from the link.
+ADD downloads the file from the link.

 </pre>